Skip to main content

 Top Ten Wartime Tunes

-When I was a kid, my mother played wartime tunes on the piano as I was falling asleep.
-So I think my fascination with that era first began with its wonderful, evocative music: lilting love songs, morale-boosting melodies, big band swing and sweet songs of separation that wring your heartstrings.
-Here are ten of my favourites.
+My mother played wartime music on the piano when I was a kid, just as we were falling asleep.
+So my fascination with that era first began with its wonderful, evocative music: lilting love songs, morale-boosting melodies, big band swing and sweet songs of separation that wring your heartstrings.

-Click on the blue song title to hear each piece, and a separate window will open on your computer.
-Some pieces have video; others are just sound recordings.
-You may have to suffer through a few advertisements.
-That’s the price we pay for having access to all this wonderful music.
+Click on the title to hear each piece.
+Some have video; others are just audio recordings.
+You may have to suffer through a few advertisements, which is the price we pay for having access to all this wonderful music.

 During the darkest days of war, Vera Lynn had her own BBC radio program called “Sincerely Yours,” broadcasting to the British troops abroad, and she soon became known as the Sweetheart of the Forces.
 That’s her above.
 (Photo Credit: PA Photos).